Gallery 3G: Takehisa Yumeji

 From Collection of Yumeji Small Woodblock Prints.
 Likely a reprint of the original 1937 image.
 9.5 x 14.6 cm

 The work of Takehisa Yumeji (1884-1934) is included in the shin-hanga sub-galleries due to his influence on the Shin Hanga movement.
-However, Yumeji belonged to the preceding Taishō Romanticism movement, an art movement which combined Western romanticism with Japanese styles.
+However, Yumeji belonged to the preceding Taisho Romanticism movement, an art movement which combined Western romanticism with Japanese styles.
 He is best know for his portraits of slender melancholic women.
-Yumeji was also a poet; the majority of Yumeji works in the collection are from two books of his poetry, Narrow Path of an Alley and Roji No Hosomichi.
+Yumeji was also a poet and many of the prints in the collection were originally included as illustrations for his collections of poems.

 Narrow Path of an Alley.
 Title picture.
 8.2 x 13.5 cm